sylvaticus/juliatutorial/dataframes.md

   * from String to Float: `string_to_float(str) = try parse(Float64, str) catch return(NA) end; df[:A] = map(string_to_float, df[:A])`
   * from DataArray{T} to Array{T]: `a = Array(df[:a])`
   * from Any to T (including String, if the individual elements are already strings): `df[:A] = convert(DataArrays.DataArray{T,1},df[:A])`
+* You can "pool" specific columns in order to efficiently store repeated categorical variabels with `pool!(df, [:A, :B])`.
+Attenction that while the memory decrease, filtering with pooled values is not quicked (indeed it is a bit slower)

 ### Merge/Join/Copy datasets
 * Concatenate different dataframes (with same structure): `df = vcat(my_df_list)`.
 Note that the `df_list must` be of type `DataFrames.DataFrame[]`.
 If it is instead of type `Any[]` you neet to run `vcat()` twice, the first tyme it will return an array of `DataFrames.DataFrame[]`, and the second time it will actually perform the concatenation.